agiliq/building-api-django/docs/more-views-and-viewsets.rst

         }
     ]

-You can vote for choices 2, of poll 1 by doing a POST to :code:`http://localhost:8000/polls/1/choices/2/vote/` with data :code:`{"voted_by": 1}`.
+You can vote for choice 2 of poll 1 by doing a POST to :code:`http://localhost:8000/polls/1/choices/2/vote/` with data :code:`{"voted_by": 1}`.

 .. code-block:: json